If passed, you may get up to $25,000 to buy a new home

 FAQ: Downpayment Toward Equity Act

-Yes, President Biden has proposed the Downpayment Toward Equity Act, which aims to provide first-time home buyers with up to $25,000 in grants.
-This grant is intended to help cover various home-buying expenses, such as down payments, closing costs, and possibly interest rate reductions.
-However, as of March 2024, this bill is still in Congress and has not become law.
+Not yet, but President Biden has proposed the Downpayment Toward Equity Act, which aims to provide first-time home buyers with up to $25,000 in grants.
+As of November 2024, this bill is still in Congress and has not become law.
+In the meantime, there are other down payment assistance programs available to first-time home buyers.

 The $25,000 First-Time Home Buyer Grant’s passage date is currently uncertain.
 As a proposed bill, the Downpayment Toward Equity Act must go through the legislative process in Congress, which includes approval by both the House of Representatives and the Senate, followed by the President’s signature, to become law.